paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 (24) **Tribal college or university** — The term “tribal college or university” has the meaning given the term in [section 1059c(b) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1059c/b&num=0&edition=prelim).

 (25) **Tribal health program** — The term “tribal health program” means an Indian tribe or tribal organization that operates any health program, service, function, activity, or facility funded, in whole or part, by the Service through, or provided for in, a contract or compact with the Service under the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.).
+450](./chapter-014-miscellaneous.md#section-450) et seq.).1

 (26) **Tribal organization** — The term “tribal organization” has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450b](./chapter-014-miscellaneous.md#section-450b)).
+450b](./chapter-014-miscellaneous.md#section-450b)).1

 (27) **Urban center** — The term “Urban center” means any community which has a sufficient urban Indian population with unmet health needs to warrant assistance under subchapter IV, as determined by the Secretary.